qiushiyan/qiushiyan.dev/content/posts/htmlwidgets-ts/index.md

 ---
-title: Developing htmlwidgets in R with TypeScript and esbuild
+title: Developing htmlwidgets in R with TypeScript and Esbuild
 date: '2022-01-29'
 description: |
   Frontend tools that add type safety and speed to htmlwidgets development.